- Obtaining an official report of death of a U.S. Citizen

 Cause of Death and Autopsies

-Cause of Death: The cause of death is not routinely stated on the Israeli Death Certificate unless (1) the family has specifically requested the cause of death be added to the Certificate; (2) an autopsy has been performed; or (3) the remains are to be shipped outside of Israel.
+Cause of Death: The cause of death is not routinely stated on the Israeli or Palestinian Authority Death Certificates unless (1) the family has provided evidence and specifically requested the cause of death be added to the Certificate; (2) an autopsy has been performed/completed and an amended death certificate has been issued to include the cause of death; or (3) a notice of death indicating the cause of death has been presented to the Ministry and a request to include the cause of death has been made.

-Autopsies: Autopsies in Israel are generally not performed unless they are (1) required by the Israeli National Police (INP) or another Israeli Government office, or (2) the family has specifically requested an autopsy be performed.
-If not requested by the Israeli authorities, the family must pay the cost for the autopsy (approximately $850.00).
-The INP will normally order an autopsy in cases where foul play is suspected.
-Under circumstances where foul play is suspected and the INP requires an autopsy, the family is not obliged to pay the cost of the autopsy; the INP, however, must obtain permission from the next of kin when ordering an autopsy.
-If the family refuses to provide its permission to perform an autopsy, the INP can request a court order permitting the autopsy to be performed without family consent.
+Autopsies: Autopsies in Israel, the West Bank, or Gaza are generally not performed unless they are (1) required by the local police or another Government office, or (2) the family has specifically requested an autopsy be performed.
+If not requested by the local authorities, the family must pay the cost for the autopsy (approximately $850.00).
+The local police will normally order an autopsy in cases where foul play is suspected.
+Under circumstances where foul play is suspected and the police requires an autopsy, the family is not obliged to pay the cost of the autopsy; the local police, however, must obtain permission from the next of kin when ordering an autopsy.
+If the family refuses to provide its permission to perform an autopsy, the local police can request a court order permitting the autopsy to be performed without family consent.